Swoorup/wgsl-bindgen/README.md

 wgsl_bindgen is designed to be incorporated into the compilation process using a build script.
 The WGSL shaders are parsed using [naga](https://github.com/gfx-rs/naga) to generate a corresponding Rust module.
 The generated Rust module contains the type definitions and boilerplate code needed to work with the WGSL shader module.
 Using the generated code can also reduce many instances of invalid API usage. wgsl_bindgen facilitates a shader focused workflow where edits to WGSL code are automatically reflected in the corresponding Rust file.
 For example, changing the type of a uniform in WGSL will raise a compile error in Rust code using the generated struct to initialize the buffer.

+## Differences from the fork
+- You can only choose either bytemuck or encase for serialization
+- Bytemuck mode supports Runtime-Sized-Array as generic const array in rust.
+  - I think DST might be a better option (Not sure how feasible it is though, open to PR)
+- Bytemuck mode automatically adds padding for mat3x3, vec3, whereas the original would fail at compile assertions.
+- Expect breaking changes

 ## Features
 - more strongly typed [bind group and bindings](#bind-groups) initialization
 - shader module initialization